 Breast reconstruction can be done at different times, depending on what works best for your situation.

 For many women, breast reconstruction can take place at the same time or just after the mastectomy surgery.
 This approach is called immediate reconstruction.
-Although immediate reconstruction has become the standard care for most patients, there are times when it may not be possible.
+Although immediate reconstruction has become the standard of care for most patients, there are times when it may not be possible.

 Women who need additional breast cancer treatment, such as radiation or chemotherapy, may be advised by their breast cancer doctor to wait until all necessary treatment is finished.
 This is called delayed reconstruction.
-Depending on your situation, this delay can occur many months or even years after mastectomy.
+Depending on your situation, this delay can occur many months or even years after your mastectomy.

 Types of Breast Reconstruction Procedures